eddelbuettel/r2u/README.md

 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 We hope to cover Debian ar some point.

-R 4.2.0 is used, and BioConductor 3.15 packages provided as implied by CRAN packages.
+R 4.2.0 is used, and BioConductor 3.15 packages are provided as required by CRAN packages.

 ### What is Selected ?

-We use [cran-logs](https://cran-logs.rstudio.com/) and pick the _N_ most-downloaded packages, along with their dependencies from BioConductor.
+We use [cran-logs](https://cran-logs.rstudio.com/) and started by picking the _N_ most-downloaded packages, along with their dependencies from BioConductor.
 (It should be noted that for example the first 100 packages already account for approximately half the total downloads: a very skewed distribution.)
+We iterated, and have now full coverage of CRAN.

-In now we cover
+So we now cover
-- all CRAN packages (modulo a handful of blacklisted ones)
-- all ~ 4500 CRAN packages needing compilation
+- *all CRAN packages( (modulo a handful of blacklisted ones) including all ~ 4500 CRAN packages needing compilation
-- alnd BioConductor package are implied by these (and build).
+- all BioConductor package that are implied by these (and build for us).

-There is overlap between the sets, and the download rankings fluctuating.
-We currently have 18954 binary packages from CRAN.
-We also include 177 BioConductor packages from the 3.15 release.
+This currently resuls in 18954 binary packages from CRAN, and 177 BioConductor packages from the 3.15 release.

 ### What is it Based on?

 For the CRAN binaries we either repackage RSPM builds (where available) or build natively.
-The selected BioConductor 3.15 packages are built natively.
+All selected BioConductor 3.15 packages are built natively.
-For all these, full dependency resolution and integration with the system is a key feature.
+For all of these, full dependency resolution and integration with the system is a key feature.

-Everything is provided as `.deb` binary files with proper dependency using a proper `apt` repo with a signed Release file.
+Everything is provided as `.deb` binary files with proper dependency resolution by using a proper `apt` repo which also has a signed Release file.

 ### Usage

+(You could use [this script `setup_r2u.sh`](https://github.com/eddelbuettel/r2u/blob/master/inst/scripts/setup_r2u.sh) to facilitate the setup but you may prefer to execute the steps outlined here by hand.)

 First add the repository key so that `apt` knows it (this is optional but recommended)